-The Square Enix briefing follows with a scheduled air time of 6:00 pm PT/2:00 am BST.
-As only the second time the Japanese publisher has manned a press conference dedicated solely to its games, we aren’t sure what to expect.
-Last year was a shambles at best so here’s to an improvement this time around and, fingers crossed, some news about the Final Fantasy VII remake.
-Square Enix is selling it as “an exciting line-up of titles.”
+The Square Enix briefing followed with a scheduled air time of 6:00 pm PT/2:00 am BST.
+As only the second time the Japanese publisher has manned a press conference dedicated solely to its games, we weren’t sure what to expect.
+2018 was a shambles, at best, so anything would have been an improvement this time around.
+Thankfully, we were treated to some news about the Final Fantasy VII remake.
+Which is what most of us cared about anyway.

-If you’re curious, the Square Enix website is streaming the event.
+If you’re curious, the Square Enix website streamed the event.